Glanders: Presentation

 Signs of glanders include the formation of nodular lesions in the lungs and ulceration of the mucous membranes in the upper respiratory tract.
-The acute form results in coughing, fever, and the release of an infectious nasal discharge, followed by septicaemia and death within days.
-In the chronic form, nasal and subcutaneous nodules develop, eventually ulcerating; death can occur within months, while survivors act as carriers.
+The acute form of glanders results in coughing, fever, and the release of an infectious nasal discharge, followed by septicaemia and death within days.
+In the chronic form of glanders, nasal and subcutaneous nodules develop, eventually ulcerating; death can occur within months, while survivors act as carriers.